flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     At this time a few extra fields will appear filled in.
 Starting from the top:

-    * Departure Airport - EGCC
+    * Departure Airport - EGFF
     * Fuel on Board - FOB
     * ZFW + FOB = Gross Weight - GW
     * Center of Gravity - CG